owenmonroe/knowledge_periodicals_text_reuse/_mindoc_media/source1_image_5.md

 media_type: image

 _title: The Penny Magazine, The Mocking-Bird (page 3)
-description: An image of magazine page with a large print engraving image of a perched mocking bird in fron of a mountain.
+description: An image of a magazine page with a large print engraving image of a perched mocking bird in fron of a mountain.
 Two columns of text are below this image.
-The left column features the title "A Well-Conducted Factory."
+The left column features an article titled "A Well-Conducted Factory."
 creator: The Society for the Diffusion of Useful Knowledge
 _date: 1833
 rights: Public Domain